LDO-CERT/orochi/README.md

 1. Register a user via **Sign Up**
 2. Log in with your credentials
-3. Upload a memory dump (supports `.raw`, `.mem`, and zipped files)
-4. Choose the OS and optional color label
+3. Upload a memory dump (supports `.raw`, `.mem`, and zipped files), organize it into a folder, and choose an OS and color label
-5. Orochi automatically runs the enabled Volatility plugins in parallel via **Dask**
+4. Orochi automatically runs enabled Volatility plugins in parallel via **Dask** with real-time tracking in the **Activity Drawer**
-6. View results, compare dumps, and bookmark findings
+5. View results in the modernized DataTables workbench, export to CSV/Excel/JSON/XML, compare dumps, and bookmark findings

 **Default URLs:**